MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-22H2.md

 The following fields are available:

 - **TotalPhysicalRAM**  Represents the physical memory (in MB).
-- **TotalVisibleMemory**  Represents the memory that is not reserved by the system.
+- **TotalVisibleMemory**  Represents the memory that isn't reserved by the system.

 ### Census.Network